epccs/epccs/experience.md

 Location Tucson, Arizona, United States
 ```

-Moved production test to an outsource assembler.
+Moved on-site production test to an outsource assembler.

  - A GCC tool-chain was used for the ARM and a29k self-test.
  - TCL/Expect scripts were used to automate the self-test for production.